relaycoder/relaycode/docs/FEATURES-ROADMAP.md

-#### this field in .relaycode log should be placed below created date
+#### VERIFY: this field in .relaycode log should be placed below created date
 gitCommitMsg:
 promptSummary: